kormyen/overview/README.md

 >
 > Source: [Wikipedia: Overview Effect](https://en.wikipedia.org/wiki/Overview_effect)

+The goal of this project is to simply, visually and intuitively show cestial movements and how they affect our day to day experience on Earth.

 ## Explainer

 The tellurion is a top down flat abstract cross section view of Earth (central circle) and a view of the moon representing it's current phase.